Inguro-OU/war-of-memes/README.md

 This project is based on the theoretical framework:

-- Ladischneski.
+- Ladischenski.
 (2024).
 Intuitive Trust-Building Framework Grounded in Moral and Epistemic Impartiality (1.0). inguro. https://doi.org/10.5281/zenodo.14548583

 You are welcome to access and [comment on the full paper here](https://docs.google.com/document/d/1kGMJGx4Vrzi9WACDVPcFq5oxaww3oydHV54CgS6Zhmc/edit?usp=sharing).